Is Alcohol Derailing Your Fitness Goals

 READ

-How to Change Your Goal on Fitness
+How to Change Iphone Fitness Goal

 Furthermore, alcohol is known to increase cortisol levels in the body, which is a hormone associated with stress.
 Elevated cortisol levels not only contribute to feelings of anxiety and tension but can also lead to increased fat storage, particularly around the abdominal area.
 This combination of factors makes it more challenging to achieve fitness goals such as weight loss or muscle gain.